knt5/ios-/README.md

 ```
 1: The new size to be resized with ImageMagick.
 2: JPEG quality (1-100)
 3: The part of directory path has files to be convert.
-Size and quality settings are applied to the files.
+Size and quality settings are applied to the files in the matched directory.
 ```

 Example of ```special-jpg.txt```: